 When will I receive my reimbursement?

-Europe on Track 8 will take place from 8th April – 6th May.
-It will start with a training session for ambassadors in Budapest from 8th April – 16th April.
-Then the routes will take place between 16th April and 2nd May.
-Afterwards the ambassadors will have an evaluation of the project from 2nd – 6th May.
+Europe on Track 10 will take place from 2nd April – 8th May 2024.
+It will start with a training session for ambassadors from 2nd April – 8th April.
+Then the routes will take place between 8th April and 8th May.
+Afterwards the ambassadors will have an evaluation of the project.

 What is a physical route?

-In total Europe on Track ambassadors travel to 21 cities during the physical routes.
-These 21 cities are divided into 3 routes in separate regions of Europe.
+In total Europe on Track ambassadors travel to ~20 cities during the physical routes.
+These 20 cities are divided into 2 routes in separate regions of Europe.
 Every team of ambassadors will be assigned to one of these routes.
 While travelling the ambassadors will conduct interviews and facilitate workshops in every city they visit.
-If you want to see our routes for this year, you can check the relevant page here.
+This year’s routes will be announced soon.